komal-SkyNET/zigbee-irrigation-controller/README.md

     subgraph "XIAO ESP32-C6"
         B[USB-C Port]
         C(Pin D5)
-        D(Pin GND)
     end
+    J((connect))
     subgraph "Hunter Controller"
         E[REM Terminal]
         F[AC2-24VAC Terminal]
     end

+    A -- RED wire --> J
     A -- BLACK wire --> B
-    C -- Signal Wire --> E
+    C -- Signal Wire (red) --> E
+    F -- GREEN Wire --> J
-    A -- RED wire --> F --> B
+    J --> B
 ```

 ## Setup and Installation
 - Configure the Code: Open main.cpp and adjust any configuration constants at the top of the file if needed (e.g., NUM_ZONES).
-The default pin (D5) is for the XIAO ESP32-C6.
+The default signal pin (D5) is for the XIAO ESP32-C6.

 - Compile and Upload: Using PlatformIO or the Arduino IDE, compile and upload the firmware to your ESP32.
 This project used board: XIAO ESP32-C6.